-We are furnishing you this proxy statement to solicit proxies to be voted at the 2020 Annual Meeting of Stockholders of Range Resources Corporation.
-The meeting will be held at The Worthington Renaissance Hotel, Bur Oak Room, 200 Main Street, Fort Worth, Texas on May 13.
-2020 at 8:00 a.m., Central Time.
+We are furnishing you this proxy statement to solicit proxies to be voted at the 2021 Annual Meeting of Stockholders of Range Resources Corporation.
+The meeting will be held telephonically on May 12, 2021 at 8:00 a.m., Central Time.
 The proxies also may be voted at any adjournment or postponements of the meeting.